 Turn the byway from any lane, road, or path, to find numerous signs of prehistoric settlments on the Maltese islands.
 On a clear day it is possible to see Gozo from Sicily... and dated around 5200 BC Sicilians were the first migrants, to cross the strait of Mediterranean Sea, to settle and work the land.
 Older than the pyramids of Egypt and Stonehenge, the Ġgantija Temple was built as a place of worship, centering the island, in homage to our Mother Earth, thousands of years before a small team of activists founded Greenpeace.
 These days, Gozo maintains two theatres which, aside from a catalogue of local productions, host world-

 I would say the Maltese and Gozitans are shrewd survivors, steeped in culture, with a rich and long lived history to boot.

 By force, or marriageable intent, from the Phoenicians, Romans, Moors, Normans, Spanish, French, and the British, Malta’s key position in the Mediterranean has attracted power hungry empires throughout millenniums.
 To this day many Gozitans shudder at the thought of the Ottoman Empire, enslaving most of their ancestors in the great siege of 1551.
 As a former colony, Malta and Gozo had been used, abused, maimed, scarred, overtaken, pillaged, measured and put in place, by those hell bent on stamping their seal on world.
 The British Empire, called in at Malta’s behest, to rid them of the French, came to be the most influential, in cultural dominance, governance and in law.
 The port of Valletta, also known as the Grand Harbour, was a prized asset for the British, especially after the opening of the Suez Canal in 1869.
 Malta’s proximity to the German, Italian and Japanese shipping lanes in 1942, saw more bombs dropped in two months, on this tiny country, than the entire London Blitz.
-The Axis resolve to flatten and starve the islands into submission, in World War II, brought the people of Malta and Gozo to the brink of extinction – economically devastated, emotionally and physically starved, they were awarded the George Cross, for their endurance and heart-
+The Axis resolve to flatten and starve the islands into submission, over the course of World War II, brought the people of Malta and Gozo to the brink of extinction – economically devastated, emotionally and physically starved, they were awarded the George Cross, for their endurance and heart-